ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-29-aws-developer-cloudformation.md

 ### Stack Policy

-By default after you create a stack, anyone can update the stack and there is no (Stack Policies)[http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/protect-stack-resources.html].
+By default after you create a stack, anyone can update the stack and there is no [Stack Policies](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/protect-stack-resources.html).
 To restrict access to stack updates, a stack policy can be applied to the stack, which, by default, protects all the resources in the stack.
-You have to explictly ```Allow``` updates; only one stack policy per stack; many resources per (Stack Policy)[http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/protect-stack-resources.html].
+You have to explictly ```Allow``` updates; only one stack policy per stack; many resources per [Stack Policy](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/protect-stack-resources.html).

 In addition, there is no fine grain access control in a stack policy... everyone that can run the template in update mode but you must specify a ```Principal:*```.
 One handy feature is the ```Condition``` block like: